HiAP: A Multi-Granular Stochastic Auto-Pruning Framework for Vision Transformers: Method

 \subsection{Training with Gumbel-Sigmoid}

 To train the binary gates, we use the Gumbel-Sigmoid relaxation.
-Each gate is parameterized by a learnable logit $\alpha$.
-During the forward pass, we sample a continuous gate value $\hat{z} \in (0, 1)$ by adding Logistic noise $\epsilon$ and applying a sigmoid with temperature $\tau$:
+Each gate is parameterized by a learnable gate logit $\alpha$.
+It learns the structural importance of its corresponding architectural component.
+During the forward pass, we sample a continuous gate value $\hat{z} \in (0, 1)$ by adding logistic noise $\epsilon$ and applying a sigmoid with temperature $\tau$: